palemre/rap-project-h2-t1/readme.md

 ## Features

-* A fullscreen navigation menu allows you to access directly a music type.
+:sparkles: A fullscreen navigation menu allows you to access directly a music type.

 ### Break down into end to end tests